manish0013/max-ai/docs/source/index.rst

-Welcome to MAX documentation!
+Welcome to MAX.ai documentation!
 ===================================
-I just made the documentation public
-MAX.AI provides a ready list of submodules you can use to build any complex use-cases Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Max.ai provides a ready list of utilities to create end to end ML pipelines and solve complex business problems using state of the art ML modules.
+Max.ai comes equipped with utilities to store, process and transform data, automated feature engineeriing and a host of ML models - Classification, Clustering, Regression, Time-series, NLP and much more.
+Check out the :doc:`Quickstart` section for jumping directly into a working example.
+You can refer to how to :ref:`Installation Guide` to install max.ai on your project.

 .. note::